 - Subscriptions: I am only allowed to keep the ones I use multiple times a week.

-How did I do in the first quarter of 2021?
+How did I do the first three months?

 Overall pretty well!
 But there were some annual expenditures in my fixed costs that turned out to be higher than I had thought.
 That really hurt.